corda/corda-docs-portal/content/en/platform/corda/4.13/community/key-concepts-contracts.md

 The contract code is replicated on the [nodes]({{< relref "key-concepts-node.md" >}}) in a [network]({{< relref "key-concepts-ecosystem.md" >}}).
 The network members have to reach a [consensus]({{< relref "key-concepts-consensus.md" >}}) that the terms of the agreement have been met before they execute the contract.

 Putting a contract on Corda gives it unique features:
-* It can't be changed, only replaced with an updated version.
+* It cannot be changed, only replaced with an updated version.
 * Once executed, the results are irreversible.

 ## Smart contract languages